Marketing Your Invention

 Traditional marketing methods can still prove to be a useful tool in increasing awareness of your invention, particularly when appealing to older demographics.
 While television or radio advertisements can be expensive for an emerging company, many traditional marketing methods remain accessible:

-2. Similarly, you may be able to advertise your product on local radio shows or talk shows.
+- Similarly, you may be able to advertise your product on local radio shows or talk shows.
 By getting in contact with the producers, it may be possible to obtain exposure for your product if it is relevant to the outlet's audience.
+Along these same lines, it may be possible to reach out to various podcasts that may be of interest to your target audience to advertise your invention.

 Online Marketing